msukmoon/election-data-quality/README.md

 ### Checking Source Codes

-Source codes are mainly in the `src` folder.
-All React components are in the `src/components` folder.
+Source codes are mainly in `src` folder.
+All React components are in `src/components` folder.
 Most of the work is put into the map component which is `src/components/MapView.js`.

 ## Authors